 First, your home won’t benefit from gradual, even heating and cooling.
 As a result, you could end up with a number of hot or cold spots throughout your home.

 Second, in cooling mode, appropriately sized HVAC systems dehumidify the air as it’s cooled.
-Oversized HVAC systems usually don’t run long enough for the dehumidification process to take place, resulting in cool but moisture-laden air that feels clammy and uncomfortable to most people.
+Oversized HVAC systems usually don’t run long enough for the dehumidification process to take place, and with Lincoln, Nebraska’s humid springs and summers the result will be a cool but clammy and uncomfortable home.